He lives and works

 Bio

-After graduating from the Business School of Seoul National University in 2001, he got BFA(2005) and MFA(2009) of Sculpture in the SNU.
-Then, he went on to pursue a master degree(2017) of Moving Image and Design Interaction at the Royal College of Art in London, and the doctorate of philosophy in the Ruskin School of Fine Art, University of Oxford.
-His doctoral thesis was titled Empty Garden: A Liminoid Journey to Nowhere in Somewhere (2020), which manifested as a 10-meter-long scroll intermixing East Asian Garden aesthetics with existentialism, poetry, and autoethnographic research, offering a new theoretical perspective on liminal spaces.
+Dr. Jinjoon Lee FRSA (이진준), born in Masan, South Korea, is an educator, sculptor, new media artist, and creative director exploring the liminoid experience of utopian space ideologies through new technologies.
+He specializes in creating spaces that address synesthetic experiences and directing interdisciplinary performances utilizing advanced technology.
+After graduating from the Business School at Seoul National University in 2001, he earned his BFA (2005) and MFA (2009) in Sculpture from the same university.
+Subsequently, he completed a Master's degree in Moving Image and Design Interaction at the Royal College of Art in London in 2017, and a Doctorate of Philosophy in Fine Art at the Ruskin School of Fine Art, St Hugh’s College, University of Oxford.
+His doctoral thesis, titled "Empty Garden: A Liminoid Journey to Nowhere in Somewhere"(2020), manifested as a 10-meter-long scroll that intermixes East Asian Garden aesthetics with existentialism, poetry, and autoethnographic research, offering a new theoretical perspective on liminal spaces.

 For an up-to-date CV and more information, please e-mail.